 In the context of other transportation and development projects, the proposed Preferred Alternative C action would have the potential to result in an incremental impact to water quality during construction.
 Preferred Alternative C would have an incremental adverse impact through the addition of increased impervious surfaces.
 Also, completion of the project, which would be expected to increase the rate of development in the area, would indirectly increase the quantity of impervious surfaces.
-Construction of the retention basin would have the capacity to contain stormwater flows from some of the initial development along the alignment.
+Construction of the retention pond would have the capacity to contain stormwater flows from some of the initial development along the alignment.
 Should development continue along the alignment, additional stormwater retention would be needed to mitigate stormwater flows.

 Long-term indirect cumulative effects would continue to occur.
 However, these effects, both beneficial and adverse, are difficult, if not impossible, to quantify.
 Reductions in habitat have undoubtedly created inter- and intra-species competition for available food and shelter and, eventually, slight reductions in some wildlife populations.
-Close coordination and approval from the appropriate state and federal agencies would be required for any activity potentially affecting any unique or sensitive areas (Turkey Creek) to ensure adverse effects would be avoided or substantially reduced.
+The proposed project would have the potential to result in incremental impacts to wetlands, habitat, and water quality.
+Reductions in wetlands and species habitat would create species competition for available food and shelter and, eventually, slight reductions in some wildlife populations.
+Close coordination and approval from the appropriate state and federal agencies would be required for any activity potentially affecting wetlands and habitat to ensure adverse effects would be avoided or reduced.